VidhyashreeX/Vidhyashree_S_mood2emoji/README.md

 5. **Simple Profanity Filter**: Basic word list, not comprehensive
    - Could miss creative misspellings or new inappropriate terms

-### Educational Limitations:
-- This is a simplified model for learning purposes
-- Professional sentiment analysis systems use more sophisticated techniques
-- Real-world applications often use machine learning models trained on millions of examples

 ### Design Decisions:
 - Intentionally simple to keep focus on learning concepts
 - Trade-off: Accuracy vs. Understandability (we chose understandability)
 - No data storage or user tracking (privacy-first for students)

-## 🎓 Learning Outcomes
+## Learning Outcomes

 After using this app, students should be able to:
-- ✅ Explain what sentiment analysis is in their own words
+-  Explain what sentiment analysis is in their own words
-- ✅ Identify positive, negative, and neutral text examples
+-  Identify positive, negative, and neutral text examples
-- ✅ Understand how computers use math to analyze text
+-  Understand how computers use math to analyze text
-- ✅ Recognize real-world applications of sentiment analysis
+-  Recognize real-world applications of sentiment analysis
-- ✅ Discuss ethical considerations of AI text analysis
+- Discuss ethical considerations of AI text analysis
-- ✅ Appreciate the limitations of current AI technology
+- Appreciate the limitations of current AI technology

-## 📁 Project Structure
+## Project Structure

 ```
 mood2emoji/